judka-uriel/uriel-book/uriel_en.md

 has passed to non-Orthodox Jews.

-But in all honesty, despite the fact that the Orthodoxes can no longer give anything more to the world, the Orthodoxes still have a task — simply by their existence to serve as a reminder of G‑d.
+But in all honesty, despite the fact that the Orthodoxes can no longer give anything more to the world, they still have a task — simply by their existence to serve as a reminder of G‑d.
 Also by their presence among the nations of the world to advance the idea of tolerance.
 And furthermore — not to hinder the non-Orthodoxes from making the world better.
 That is, the role